 Since 1996, Patricia has resided in Plainsboro where she and her husband have been raising two boys.
 Patricia and her family share a passion for sports and a love of the outdoors.
 She believes in the value of allowing children to learn through exploring and investigating the world around them and following what interests them.
 Patricia grew up the youngest of a large family and spent much of her childhood playing various sports and exploring the outdoors with brothers and sisters and neighborhood friends.

-Lauren Harm- Enrollment Specialist
+Lauren Harm- Co-Founder and Marketing + Enrollment Coordinator

 Lauren’s roots run deep at Painted Oak having developed the school alongside Nicole in 2011 with the belief that all children learn best when they are allowed the space to be curious, explore freely and pursue their own interests.
 While her path led her a different way for a few years she is back and excited to continue supporting the mission of Painted Oak.

 Lauren has a B.A. in Sociology and a M.Ed. in Early Childhood/Elementary Education from Rutgers University.
 Lauren has taught children over the past 10 years from grades pre-k to 4th.